capactio/website/docs/operation/common-problems.md

 Debugging steps:

-- [Check if proper policy exists and has proper configuration](diagnostics.md#checking-cluster-policy).
+- [Check if proper policy exists and has proper configuration](diagnostics.md#checking-global-policy).
 Read the [Policy overview](../feature/policies/overview.md) document to get familiar with the syntax and available set of features.

-- If you use cloud solutions, such as GCP or AWS, you need to specify TypeInstance ID in the cluster Policy.
+- If you use cloud solutions, such as GCP or AWS, you need to specify TypeInstance ID in the Global Policy.
 This TypeInstance must hold a subscription which allows to provision a given service on the hyperscaler side.
 If TypeInstance doesn't exist, Engine will ignore this configuration.
 [Check if TypeInstance with a given ID exists](diagnostics.md#checking-if-typeinstance-exists)

 ## Namespace stuck in the `Terminating` state